 Despite the short flight duration, the instrument worked very well and is providing significant information about each subsystem that will be invaluable for future balloon missions.

-If you consider that this website is interesting or useful, you can help to keep it running with just the equivalent of the price of a cup of coffee.
-Click on the button on the right for more information.
+15331If you consider this website interesting or useful, you can help me to keep it up and running with a small donation to cover the operational costs.
+Just the equivalent of the price of a cup of coffee helps a lot.